HughOKeeffe1/core-v-mcu-cli-test/README.md

 ### Step 7: Import launch configuration

-This step pulls in the launch configurations which are configured to use **OpenOCD** with the [JTAG-HS2](https://digilent.com/shop/jtag-hs2-programming-cable/) programmer and the [Ashling-OpellaLD](https://www.ashling.com/support-opella-ld/).
+This step pulls in the launch configurations which are configured to use **OpenOCD** with the [JTAG-HS2](https://digilent.com/shop/jtag-hs2-programming-cable/) programmer and the [Ashling Opella-LD](https://www.ashling.com/support-opella-ld/).
-Reminder: the instructions for connecting the HS2 to the Nexys A7 can be found in the CORE-V-MCU Quick Start Guide (a link can be found at the top of this README) and OpellaLD to the Nexys A7 can be found in the [Ashling-OpellaLD-UserManual](https://www.ashling.com/wp-content/uploads/Opella-LD_User_Manual.pdf).
+Reminder: the instructions for connecting the HS2 to the Nexys A7 can be found in the CORE-V-MCU Quick Start Guide (a link can be found at the top of this README) and Opella-LD to the Nexys A7 can be found in the [Ashling Opella-LD User Manual](https://www.ashling.com/wp-content/uploads/Opella-LD_User_Manual.pdf).

 If your hardware setup is different, you can either ignore this step and create your own, or use this step and modify to fit your configuration.